filipsnastins/concurrency-control-with-dynamodb/README.md

 # Content manager acquires a lock on DynamoDB item on enter and releases the lock on exit
 async with lock(key={"PK": {"S": f"PAYMENT_INTENT#{payment_intent_id}"}, "SK": {"S": "#PAYMENT_INTENT"}}):
     # Get the fresh instance of the item after aquiring the lock to ensure you're working with latest data
-    # Requires use of DynamoDB's strongly consistent read to prevent getting stale data
+    # Requires use of DynamoDB's strongly consistent read to prevent querying stale data
     payment_intent = await repository.get("pi_123456")

     await payment_intent.execute_charge(payment_gateway)